kitchensjn/tskit_arg_visualizer/README.md

     List of nodes that user wants to stand out within the ARG.
-These nodes and the edges between them will have full opacity; other nodes will be faint (default=None, parameter is ignored and all nodes will have opacity)
+These nodes and the edges between them will have full opacity; other nodes will be faint (default=None, parameter is ignored and all nodes will have opacity) include_node_labels : bool
+            Includes the node labels for each node in the ARG (default=True)
 """
 ```